SpaceOra/.github/profile/readme.md

 But remember, we are not a software house.
 Our stuff may be shitty but it doesn't matter since we are mad rocketers, not nerdy developers: in fact **the main reason we use this repos** is to **archive missions data**.

+## List&index of the project

+- To be published soon.

 ## Contributing

 Since nodoby know us, our softwares are little shits and our mission data is not editable, idk really how somebody would want to contribute.
 But if you consider yourself so mad, open a pull request to suggest something.